Fly Fishing in Belize: The Complete Guide for 2025

 Bonefish

-Two anglers with Bonefish caught while fishing with GoFish Belize
+A photo featuring two anglers while standing on a charter fishing boat with Bonefish caught while fishing with GoFish Belize

 Chances are you already know that Bonefish are some of the most popular saltwater fish species in the world.
 If we’re talking about Belize, there’s a good reason for that.
 Here, Bonefish are plentiful.
 Fly anglers will be in their element in deep soft bottom lagoons and shallow coral flats throughout the country, although Turneffe Atoll offers arguably the best Bonefishing in Belize.